‘Sørover’ at the Milwaukee Art Museum | Milwaukee Magazine

 Be the first to get every new issue.
 Subscribe.

-Brianna Schubert is the associate digital editor and writes about art, culture and more at Milwaukee Magazine.
-When she’s not writing/editing, she’s likely reading (follow her book reviews on Instagram at @read_with_bee), cooking or listening to Taylor Swift.
+Brianna Schubert is the former digital editor and continues to write about style, shopping, theater and more for Milwaukee Magazine.
+When she’s not writing/editing, she’s likely reading, cooking, thrifting or cuddling with her cat.